dzzizle/osufilter/README.md

 osu!filter
 ==========
-Delete the beatmap difficulties you don't want (yes, delete - moving the maps elsewhere and installing them again in the same spot is a true hassle)
+Delete the beatmap elements (difficulties, hitsounds, skins) you don't want.

+NOTE: Deleting skins may delete some backgrounds (this is rare, but it doesn't matter if you play at 100% dim).
+Use at your own risk.

 Requirements
 ------------